 This problem is, we don’t have time for these games anymore.

-A healthy form of selfishness is rooted in the knowing that in order to be of highest service to life, we must take the time to nurture ourselves before giving to others.
+A healthy form of selfishness is rooted in the knowledge that in order to be of highest service to life, we must take the time to nurture ourselves before giving to others.

 Set aside time in your busy schedule to rest, relax, and rejuvenate.
 Follow your passions.
 Do what makes you happy, just because.
 Express yourself.
 Say yes when you mean yes.
 Say no when you mean no. Unleash your inner wild woman.
 Create simply for the sake of creation.
 Sing out loud.
 Dance in your underwear in front of the mirror.
 Spend time in nature.
 Travel to a foreign country.
 Love big.
 Love even bigger.
 Laugh.
 Cry.
 Be silent.
 Allow yourself to feel the full spectrum of emotions that make you human.
 Forgive, both yourself and others.
 Let go of what’s no longer serving your overall wellbeing.
 Practice the extreme self-love that’s been missing from your life.
 Give yourself permission to explore your life unapologetically in a way that would make our ancestors proud.